Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 The driver is the leader of the bear.

-Voight is a foreman in a rural district, an elected headman.
+Voight is a foreman in a rural district, an elected elder.

 Vologa - meat broth, any fatty liquid food.

-Drag - from the word "drag", a path on the watershed, along which loads and boats are dragged.
+Portage - from the word “drag”, a path on a watershed along which cargo and boats are dragged.

-A haircoat is a female headdress, a net made of gold or silver thread with trimming (more often not a festive one, like a kika, but an everyday one), a kind of a hat.
+Volosnik is a women's headdress, a net made of gold or silver thread with trim (usually not festive, like kika, but everyday), a type of cap.

-Drags - stems, straws, blades; the upper part of the sheaf with ears.
+Volotki - stems, straws, blades of grass; top part sheaf with ears.

-Voronets - a bar in a hut, serving as a regiment.
+Voronets is a beam in a hut that serves as a shelf.

-Voronogray - fortune telling by the cry of a raven; a book describing such signs will.
+Voronogray - fortune telling by the cries of a raven; a book describing such signs.

 In vain - in vain.

-A temporary worker is a person who has reached a high position by chance.
+A temporary worker is a person who has achieved a high position thanks to chance.

 In vain - in vain, in vain.

-Outside - from the outside, not being in a close relationship.
+As a stranger - from the outside, without being in a close relationship.

 Elected - elected by voting.

-I will take it out - always, at any time, incessantly.
+I will take it out - always, at all times, incessantly.

-Wii (viry, iriy) is a wondrous, promised, warm side, somewhere far away by the sea, accessible only to birds and snakes.
+Vyray (viriy, iriy) - a wondrous, promised, warm side, somewhere far away by the sea, accessible only to birds and snakes.

 Vyalitsa is a blizzard.

-Guy is an oak grove, a grove, a small deciduous forest.
+Gai - oak grove, grove, small deciduous forest.

 Garrison - military units located in a city or fortress.

-Gatki, gat - flooring made of logs or brushwood in a muddy place.
-Roll up - lay down the hammer.
+Gattki, gat - a flooring made of logs or brushwood on a swampy place.
+To shit - to spread dirt.

-Gashnik - belt, belt, drawstring for tying pants.
+Gashnik - belt, belt, lace for tying pants.

-Guards - select privileged troops; military units serving as guards for sovereigns or military leaders.
+Guard - selected privileged troops; military units serving as guards for sovereigns or military leaders.

 Gehenna is hell.